allanchua101/serverless-ninja/006-ai-apis/001-classifiers/README.md

 - Offensive Language
 - Neither

-### Why you did not embed any validation (K-Fold or 75 / 25 % train test split)?
+### Why did you not embed any validation (K-Fold or 75 / 25 % train test split) code?

-Splitting and folding of train dataset was not included in this repository because it was mainly targeted at beginners and to quickly on-board them to different ways of deploying machine learning models to AWS Lambda-based APIs.
+Splitting and folding of dataset was not added in this repository to simplify it.
+The article was targeted at attracting JS developers to start building ML-powered APIs and to quickly on-board them to different ways of deploying machine learning models to Lambda-based APIs.

 ### Dataset Credits